cloud-agnost/agnost-website/client/guides/authentication/sign-up.md

 :::tip

-You can define the **Redirect URL** in your **App settings** → **Authentication** view of Designer.
+You can define the **Redirect URL** in your **App settings** → **Authentication** view of Studio.
 Additionally you can override this value in your Environment details view for each environment.

 :::